Professional Rodeo Cowboys Association: Permit Finals

 The PRCA held the Permit Member of the Year Challenge in which the top five permit holders in each of the standard male rodeo events at the end of the regular season competed for the chance of being crowned the Permit Member of the Year in their respective events.
-This one-day event was held every December at the South Point Hotel Arena & Equestrian Center in Las Vegas, Nevada, just shortly before the start of the National Finals Rodeo.
-However, because of COVID-19 restrictions in Nevada, the 2020 edition of the event took place at the Cowtown Coliseum in Fort Worth, Texas.
-The Permit Member of the Year Challenge returned to the South Point Hotel Arena & Equestrian Center in Las Vegas in 2021.
+This one-day event was held every December at the South Point Hotel Arena in Las Vegas, Nevada, just shortly before the start of the National Finals Rodeo.
+However, because of COVID-19 restrictions in Nevada, the 2020 edition of the event took place at Cowtown Coliseum in Fort Worth, Texas.
+The Permit Member of the Year Challenge returned to the South Point Hotel Arena in Las Vegas in 2021.
 First time PRCA members compete on a permit, and must win a certain amount of money before they earn their full-time PRCA membership card.
 The top five money-earning permit holders competed in two rounds each and the ones who had earned the most money throughout the year were each crowned the Permit Member of the Year.
 The Permit Member of the Year Challenge had been held since 2009, although in its first five years, only the roughstock events (bareback riding, saddle bronc riding and bull riding) were featured.
 The timed events (steer wrestling, team roping and tie-down roping) were added in 2014.

-The Permit Member of the Year Challenge in Las Vegas crowned the year-end Permit Members of the Year from 2009 to 2021.
+The Permit Member of the Year Challenge in Las Vegas crowned the year-end Permit Members of the Year from 2009 through 2021.
 However, in 2022, the permit championship event was changed.
-Since that year, the Permit Finals has been held at the Heart O’ Texas Fair & Rodeo in Waco, Texas in October as a three-day event.
+Since that year, the Permit Finals has been held at the Heart O' Texas Fair & Rodeo in Waco, Texas, in October as a three-day event.
 The six primary PRCA male events (bareback riding, steer wrestling, team roping, saddle bronc riding, tie-down roping, and bull riding), as well as the two female WPRA events included at PRCA rodeos (breakaway roping and barrel racing) are featured, and the top ten permit holders in each event compete throughout the Permit Finals for the chance of winning the Permit Member of the Year title in each respective event.
 The Permit Member of the Year Challenge in Las Vegas continues to take place before the start of the National Finals Rodeo.
 However, it now features the top five permit holders in each rodeo event at the conclusion of the Permit Finals and is held as a regular-season event.